Karl Jaspers Forum, Target Article 16, 16 March 1999

 the current level of cultural development.

-It should be noted that the difference in ideology often
+It should be stressed that the difference in ideology often

-results in the different forms of the 'same' activity,
+results in the many forms of the 'same' activity,

 which may produce different effect in the end.
 Thus,